 A few weeks ago my family and I visited our friends who live in Colorado.
 They had just purchased this beautiful picturesque home on the side of the mountain that has some incredible views.
 With a sprawling deck and some gorgeous landscape, they were lacking one simple thing to make it perfect….good seating!

 We decided to make a couple of benches to add seating on their large deck, and a couple of beautiful diy adirondack chairs for their deck off of their bedroom.

 In order to build a nice pair of adirondack chairs, we needed a good plan.
 Luckily with the internet, there is always a good plan to have.
 We chose this plan from Ana White, but we also made a few changes along the way.

 This plan really was a great plan to use, and one I would highly recommend for anyone who is planning on building an adirondack chair in the future.
 There were just a few simple changes that we made along the way to make this chair unique for her patio.

-I found the best way to use this plan is to print everything out, read it over a couple of times, and then get to cutting the pieces you will need from your chair.
-Once you have all of your pieces cut, it’s time to start putting things together.
+I found the best way to use this plan is to print everything out, read it over a couple of times, and then start cutting the pieces you will need for your chair.
+Once you have all of the pieces cut, it’s time to start putting things together.
 I began by building the base of the chair.

 Believe it or not, this can go really fast.
 However, our legs were not siting perfectly flat.
 When you make the build you will probably find that you will need to cut an angle on feet of the front legs as we did.
 We did this to have the seat sit perfectly flat, and this was the first small change that we made with the cuts.